Vietnam.vn - Nền tảng quảng bá Việt Nam

 Phát hiện 'xa lộ khủng long' từ 166 triệu năm trước- Ảnh 1.

-Dinosaur footprints discovered at UK mine
+Dinosaur footprints discovered at a mine in England

 PHOTO: OXFORD UNIVERSITY

-The dinosaur footprints, which date back 166 million years, are believed to be one of the largest dinosaur finds in the UK.
+The unearthed dinosaur footprints, which date back 166 million years, are believed to be one of the largest dinosaur finds in the UK.
 The researchers said they carried out the excavation in June 2024.

 “Scientists have studied megalosaurus longer than any other dinosaur, but recent discoveries show there are still many things left to learn about this animal,” said paleontologist Emma Nicholls from the University of Oxford.

-New dinosaur species discovered with tiny arms
+New species of dinosaur discovered with tiny arms

 Source: https://thanhnien.vn/phat-hien-xa-lo-khung-long-tu-166-trieu-nam-truoc-185250103092642066.htm